Question: “As a line of Bible study could we look at Leah who, among others, had poor eyesight. Why does Genesis even mention it?”

 Secondly, Leah was the chosen route through which the Christ would come, not Rachel.
 Jacob would not have married Leah if Laban hadn’t seized the opportunity.
 Laban told Jacob to see out the bridal week, he would then give Rachel to Jacob too, in return for another seven years of work.
 Rachel became his wife at the end of the seven days and he consummated that union as well.
 Jacob was disgruntled, but he now had Rachel so things weren’t too bad.

 We are told that Yahweh was not pleased with Jacob’s attitude to Leah, “When the LORD saw that Leah was not loved, he enabled her to conceive, but Rachel remained childless” (Gen 29:31), and as a result of Jacob’s lack of love for Leah the Lord saw to it that she became pregnant very quickly indeed, perhaps from that first honeymoon week.
 She gave birth to Reuben and offered this explanation for his name: “It is because Yahweh has seen my misery.
 Surely my husband will love me now.”
-Jacob was probably not spending much time at night with Leah at all; it was Rachel who had captured his heart.
+Jacob was probably not spending much time at night with Leah; it was Rachel who had captured his heart.
 However, when he realized how Reuben got his name and particularly hearing the name of Yahweh invoked, his attitude changed a little.
 Yahweh was not a name he would hear much of in Haran.

-Four generations before, Terah had moved away from the God that Adam and Noah knew, and was taken by the idols in Ur and Haran - "Long ago your ancestors, including Terah the father of Abraham and Nahor, lived beyond the Euphrates River and worshiped other gods" (Josh 24:2).
-Rachel herself valued highly the household gods, but now Leah was harkening back to the time when her family knew God, her appeal was to Yahweh, not to the moon god Sin, or any other Mesopotamian deity.
+Four generations earlier, Terah had moved away from the God that Adam and Noah knew, and was taken by the idols in Ur and Haran - "Long ago your ancestors, including Terah the father of Abraham and Nahor, lived beyond the Euphrates River and worshiped other gods" (Josh 24:2).
+Rachel herself highly valued the household gods (terephim), but now Leah was harkening back to the time when her family knew God, her appeal was to Yahweh, not to the moon god Sin, or any other Mesopotamian deity.
 Yahweh’s name rang true with Jacob and he remembered his dream and the deal he had announced to Yahweh.
 Jacob decided to spend a little more time with Leah and his newborn son Reuben.

 When the Apostle Paul first saw the Lord, he suddenly found himself blind for three days, then Ananias prayed for him and something like scales fell from his eyes, resulting in his sight being restored.
 However, we get the impression that his eyesight was always a bit of a problem to him after that first occasion.